IanMCarr/FilteringExomeVariants/Readme.md

 The genotypes are typically 1/1 for homozygous alternative allele, 0/1 heterozygous and 0/0 wild type (generally not included)

-As can be seen from the description above and from viewing the [eaxmple file](data/VCF_Header.txt), VCF files can be hard to interpret.
+As can be seen from the description above and from viewing the [exmple file](data/VCF_Header.txt), VCF files can be hard to interpret.
 This can become even worse when viewing annotated VCF, such as this [one](data/VEP_annotated_VCF_header.txt) which was annotated by VEP.
 Consequently, variant data sets are generally filtered using a program or by arranging the data as tab-delimited text files which can be viewed as a spreadsheet.
-The chrng-*.txt files are examples of variant data from chromosome 2, 233 MB to 234 MB  annotated by Annovar.
+The chrng-*.txt files are examples of variant data from chromosome 2, 233 MB to 234 MB  annotated by [Annovar](https://annovar.openbioinformatics.org/en/latest/).

 ## Screening variants by eye